sakhan-1111/ArtiFace/README.md

-# ArtiFact: A dataset for deepfake detection.
+# ArtiFace: A dataset for deepfake detection.

 **Paper:**

 * TBP (Too Be Published)

 **Abstract:** TBP

 **Update:**

 * 2024-08-26 Dataset is available on Kaggle.

 **Dataset Description:**